Federal Home Loan Centers programs are intended to assist the following:

 Purchase and Refinance FHA Home Loans

 An FHA purchase loan allows qualified applicants the opportunity to purchase a home at an interest rate competitive with conventional loans, and often with less money down.
-It’s also the ideal option for individuals who have had difficulty finding other sources of financing to purchase a home.
+It’s also an ideal option for individuals who have had difficulty finding other sources of financing to purchase a home.

 An FHA cash-out refinance loan is of significant benefit to owners whose property has risen in market value following the purchase of the home.
 Cash Out refinance enables owners to refinance their current mortgage by taking out an additional mortgage for more than what is owed.